alexk99/the_router/bras/bras_howto_eng.md

 MAC address on a kni interface should be equal to the mac address of the router's interface coupled with the kni interface.
 MAC address of a VIF can be learned from 'rcli sh vif' command output.

-Exaple of a bash script that up kni interfaces and configure their proper MAC address.
+Example of a bash script that up kni interfaces and configure their MAC address:

 	#!/bin/bash
 	ip link set up rkni_v3